 - Sensitive Clean: Ideal for people with sensitive teeth, the Sensitive Clean brush head is useful for gently cleaning gums and teeth.

 - Ortho Care: If you have braces, you’re going to love the Ortho Care brush head as the bristles are specifically designed to work around braces for a deeper clean.

-- Deep Sweep: If sensitive teeth aren’t a concern for you, you’ll love the Deep Sweep head.
+- Tri Zone: If sensitive teeth aren’t a concern for you, you’ll love the Deep Sweep head.
 This version has three separate cleaning zones that target absolutely every area of your mouth for the most comprehensive clean possible.